Gaspar-Cdv/JS-Scroll-Reveal/README.md

 	<div class='sr-slide-left sr-trigger-50'></div>
 	<div class='sr-slide-left sr-trigger-height'></div>

-The trigger value can be used independently for in and out animations.
-You have to use `sr-out-trigger`, it works just like `sr-trigger` :
+You can set up the trigger independently for in and out animations.
+For example :

 	<div class='sr-fade sr-trigger-100 sr-out-fade sr-out-trigger-height'></div>